saadullah01/health-care-api/README.md

 | 6 | Glucometer | (mmol/L) |
 | 7 | Stadiometer | inches (in) |

+### User Stories
+For the above mentioned 7 devices a user can:
+* Add data
+* Get data

 ### Data Module
 **`Request` format to `PUT` data:**
 ```py